The internal combustion engine

 Types of air standard cycle:

-It is refer as the ideal cycle of air standard cycle.
+carnot cycle is refer as the ideal cycle of for heat engine.
 It represents as a standard of perfection and engine can be compared with it to judge the degree of perfection.
 It gives concept of maximum work output between two temperature limit.

 2. Stirling Cycle: